-We concluded that, based on our testing, the University's data submitted to the BOG for Performance-Based Funding Metric 7 met the criteria for inclusion in the measure.
+We concluded that, based on our testing, the University's data submitted to the BOG for Performance-Based Funding Metric 7 were accurate, complete, and can be relied upon.

 Metric 8 - Graduate Degrees within Programs of Strategic Emphasis (includes STEM).
 The calculation of this measure is to be done as follows, according to BOG definitions: